aarab-abderrahmane/gestion-annonce/README.md

 - Next.js for application delivery
 - Supabase for auth, database, RPC, and storage
 - Postgres RLS for real authorization
+- a separate danger ticker system for homepage alerts
 - a scoped delegated-admin model for safe team workflows

 The codebase already supports the core workflows of a school communication platform, and its strongest architectural choice is that the permission model is enforced close to the data, not only in the UI.